Buttaa/eth2-knowledge-base/howToMulticlient.md

 Copy the following code, **replace** "YOUR-PC-USERNAME" with your PC user name:

-`docker run -it -v C:\Users\YOUR-PC-USERNAME\prysm\validator/prysm:/data gcr.io/prysmaticlabs/prysm/validator:latest --keystore-path=/data --password=changeme`
+`docker run -it -v C:\Users\YOUR-PC-USERNAME\prysm\validator/prysm:/data gcr.io/prysmaticlabs/prysm/validator:latest --keystore-path=/data accounts create --password=changeme`

 Once you press enter the output should look the image below.
 If you didn't change `--password=changeme` your validator keys will have this password by default.
 For simplicity, let's keep it this way for the testnet.